LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 - Female-to-male (FTM) transgender

-(PFLAG, 2022; GLAAD, n.d.)
+(PFLAG, 2025; GLAAD, 2025)

 Examples of concepts that may contribute to societal stigmas for LGBTQ+ patients include:

-- Homophobia: Negative attitudes and feelings toward people with nonheterosexual sexualities; may include discomfort with expressions of sexuality that do not conform to heterosexual norms
+- Homophobia: negative attitudes and feelings toward people with nonheterosexual sexualities; may include discomfort with expressions of sexuality that do not conform to heterosexual norms

-- Internalized oppression: The belief that straight and cisgender people are “normal” or better than LGBTQ+ people, as well as the often-unconscious belief that negative stereotypes about LGBTQ+ people are true
+- Internalized oppression: the belief that straight and cisgender people are “normal” or better than LGBTQ+ people, as well as the often-unconscious belief that negative stereotypes about LGBTQ+ people are true

-- Transphobia: Negative attitudes and feelings toward transgender people or discomfort with people whose gender identity and/or gender expression do not align with traditionally accepted gender roles
+- Transphobia: negative attitudes and feelings toward transgender people or discomfort with people whose gender identity and/or gender expression do not align with traditionally accepted gender roles

 HEALTH DISPARITIES AND HEALTH RISK FACTORS